dsmsuite/dsmsuite.github.io/user_guide.md

 ## Zoom and screenshot
 A screenshot can be taken and the zoomlevel can be adjusted.

-A jus can be taken and the zoom level can be ad
 ![Zoom and screenshot](https://dsmsuite.github.io/assets/img/features/zoom_and_screenshot.png "Zoom and screenshot")

 *Figure 7: Zoom and screenshot*

 ## Model editing
 Models can be editing by:
-	* Move elements up or down
+	* Move selected element up or down with the range of its parent.
+	* Sort children of the selected element.
+Partioning and alphabetically sorting algorithms are available.
 	* Create, edit, and delete elements
 	* Create, edit, and delete relations
-	* Partition a section of the DSM model
 	* Saving the changes in the DSM file

 ![Model editing](https://dsmsuite.github.io/assets/img/features/editing.png "Model editing")